Richard III (1699 play): Cibber's changes

 Even though Cibber takes fewer than 800 lines from Shakespeare, he stays for the most part with the original design, mainly adapting the plot to make it more suitable for the Orange stage, as well as performable in less than two hours.
 Cibber adds aspects and scenes and extends the plot, and leaves out several Shakespearean characters and passages.

 Cibber contrives a completely new opening act, including the murder of King Henry VI taken from Henry VI, Part 3; that is not in Shakespeare's version.
 However, parts from the original first act are mentioned in the course of the play.
 One example is the conversation between Lady Anne and Richard in the second act, after the death of King Henry VI, in St. Paul's Cathedral.
 Another is Tressel's lines, "Your Queen yet Lives, and many of your Friends, / But for my Lord your Son---", dealing with the report to King Henry VI of his son's death, are also taken from Henry VI, Part 3.
 There is a new scene between Lady Ann and Richard, after marriage, during which they have an argument; and seven newly designed soliloquies for Richard III.

 The character of Queen Margaret is ignored completely.
 In the original she appears in I.iii and in IV.iv.

 Both versions include the appearance of the ghosts of the murdered King Henry, Lady Ann, and the two princes.
 However, Cibber reduces the interplay between the dead and still living characters by allowing the ghosts to appear only before Richard and not Richmond.
 With only Richard seeing the ghosts, the King is referred to as being a little wicked.
-Unlike Shakespeare's version, the ghosts of Rivers, Grey, Vaughan, Hastings—servants to the Queen—and Richard's brother Clarence, do not emerge on stage.
+Unlike Shakespeare's version, the ghosts of Rivers, Grey, Vaughan, Hastings—servants to the Queen—and Richard's brother George Plantagenet, Duke of Clarence, do not emerge on stage.